Many tasks are outsourced in today’s economy to reduce costs or acquire knowledge.

 Or did you just dump the issue on your vendor?

 The cost of dealing with urgency and short time is of course high.
 Not just economically.
 In the worst-case scenario, your vendor might not even have the capability to shift other jobs and you might have to delay a market launch or accept a lower quality job.
+Here are the top 10 mistakes to avoid when producing documents in many languages.

 Besides managing the vendor, the most important costs of outsourcing are linked to accidents and lack of optimization.